arfaram/ezdatabasemigrationschema/README.md

 ### SchemaBuilder

-The `Installer.php` extend the `CoreInstaller` (used only during eZ Platform installation) but its constructor becomes a custom `SchemaBuilder`.
-It has the same structure like in `EzSystems\DoctrineSchema\Builder\SchemaBuilder` introduced the `doctrine-dbal-schema` bundle.
+The `Installer.php` class extends the `CoreInstaller` (used only during eZ Platform installation) but its constructor becomes a custom `SchemaBuilder`.
+It has the same structure like the `EzSystems\DoctrineSchema\Builder\SchemaBuilder` introduced in the `doctrine-dbal-schema` bundle.

-The EventsSubscriber `BuildSchemaSubscriber` class will load the schema file using the `importSchemaFromFile()`  method defined in the `SchemaBuilder`.
+The EventsSubscriber `BuildSchemaSubscriber` class will load the schema using the `importSchemaFromFile()`  method defined in the `SchemaBuilder`.

 You can also add a custom Subscriber which contains your custom schema.
 See the example in `services.yml`.